PAESCAL-SciDAC5/task-notes-visualization/README.md

 ## Current work

 - Identify and improve ParaView features that are most useful for analyzing EAM output
-- Update ParaView's CAM NetCDF reader to support the bi-grid configuration starting in EAMv2 (which uses different horizontal meshes for the resolved dynamics and parameterized physics)
+- Write a new reader for ParaView to support the bi-grid configuration starting in EAMv2 (which uses different horizontal meshes for the resolved dynamics and parameterized physics)
 - Develop a customized ParaView User Interface (UI) for EAM using the _trame_ framework

 ## Weekly meetings